WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 WordPress is magic.

-When I began my blogging career, I had no idea what was the difference between wordpress.org vs wordpress.com.
-I didn’t even know something called wordpress.org even exists.
+When I began my blogging career, I had no idea what the difference was between WordPress.org and WordPress.com.
+I didn’t even know something called wordpress.org even existed.
 I had the impression that there’s only WordPress.
 But thanks to the internet, I came to know about it.
 Soon after I came to know about it, I began to know more about it.
 I learned the basics and decided to switch to wordpress.org.

 Initially, I was on Blogspot, then switched to wordpress.com with a custom domain.
-I admit until I bought a domain on WordPress.com, I knew nothing about wordpress.org.
+I admit that until I bought a domain on WordPress.com, I knew nothing about WordPress.org.
 For the next 360 days, I learned about the other variant of WP.

 WordPress is an open-source platform that serves as a Content Management System(CMS) on top of your web hosting.
 You can start your blog in minutes with the help of WP.
 However, there are many other platforms for blogging.
 But there’s a reason why ~30% of all active websites are on WP.
 Furthermore, WP users publish ~42 million posts each month.